By Anne Vazquez

 How can facility professionals find out more about the economic implications of sustainable design?

-By reading TFM.
+.
 Also, architects who are very knowledgeable and progressive in their design work are a good resource for new construction or remodeling.

 What was the most professionally rewarding aspect of this project?